tc39/proposal-temporal/docs/yearmonth.md

 This method computes the difference between the two months represented by `yearMonth` and `other`, and returns it as a `Temporal.Duration` object.
 The difference is always positive, no matter the order of `yearMonth` and `other`, because `Temporal.Duration` objects cannot represent negative durations.

-The `largestUnit` parameter controls how the resulting duration is expressed.
+The `largestUnit` option controls how the resulting duration is expressed.
 The returned `Temporal.Duration` object will not have any nonzero fields that are larger than the unit in `largestUnit`.
 A difference of one year and two months will become 14 months when `largestUnit` is `"months"`, for example.
 However, a difference of one month will still be one month even if `largestUnit` is `"years"`.